 - We have started using recycled paper towels and toilet paper.
 Plus, we are reducing our usage of paper towels by using reusable cloth towels in our employee bathroom.

-- We will be making the switch soon to eco-friendly paper gift cards.
+- We have switched from plastic to paper gift cards.

-- We are in the process of contacting all of our vendors to request minimal packaging materials for our future orders.
+- We have contacted all of our vendors to request minimal packaging materials for our future orders.

 - We recently put together a collection of our most sustainable vendors.
 You can learn more about each brand by clicking on their collection.